On this pageOverview

 Foldkit vs React: Side by Side

 We built the same pixel art editor (try it live) in both Foldkit and React.
 Same features, same styling, same algorithms.
-The goal: compare the two approaches side by side and highlight where they differ.
+The goal: put the two approaches side by side and see where they differ.
 This is a non-trivial app: grid state with undo/redo stacks, three tools with mirror modes, flood fill, localStorage persistence, PNG export, keyboard shortcuts, accessible UI components, and performance-critical grid rendering.
 It’s the kind of app where architectural decisions compound over time.

 Try them both